 When I emailed my uncle the address for Delta Hotel, a small budget hotel in the Chungking Mansions, he immediately called me to express his concerns about the safety and cleanliness of the area.
 “You should cancel the booking and stay with us,” he urged.
 “A Chinese girl was raped there before.
-It was all over … Continue reading Why the Chungking Mansions are actually awesome
+It was all over the news–you can Google it.

 I reassured him that I’d done my research, and the place seemed fine.
 If I really felt unsafe, I would just leave after the first night and stay with them.

 Truth be told, I was aware of the Chungking Mansions’ unsavory reputation.
 It was the site of a 1988 fire that killed a Danish tourist.
 About a decade later, it was in the headlines again for the murder of an Indian tourist by her partner.
 That same year, there was a police swoop that led to the arrest of ~50 people from Asia and Africa for failing to provide IDs, overstaying their visas, using false documents, etc. All of this led to its image as a refuge for criminals and undocumented immigrants.

 I finally finished reading Cloud Atlas by David Mitchell.
 I also finished putting together the audio for a Bone Lab episode featuring our interview with a bioarchaeologist.
 Together, these things are giving me a less despairing lens with which to view this strange and tragic era.
 And can’t we all use a little less despair right now.

 How can this read as anything other than a work of dystopian fiction or an absurdist play?
 How can we, on a global scale, be doomed to constantly repeat the same kinds of mistakes, enact the same ridiculous tragedies?